bradgarropy/dailytexascountry.com/content/posts/to-be-loved-by-you/index.md

 What in the hell does a man have to do
 To be loved by you

-Well I've been runnin as fast as I can
+Well I've been runnin' as fast as I can
 You never get over what you can't understand
 Pissed off hanging up the telephone
 The river ain't far I'm headed home